tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Moreover, real ECH and GREASE ECH are designed so that the following features do not vary:

-1. the code points of extensions negotiated in the clear;
+1. the code points of extensions negotiated in the clear, and their order;
 1. the length of messages; and
 1. the values of plaintext alert messages.